ibracken/Personal-Projects/README.md

 ## Simple Blockchain in Go

 This project demonstrates the basic principles of a blockchain, implemented in Go.
 It includes block creation, proof-of-work mining, and persistent storage with BoltDB.

 Link to repository is [here](https://github.com/ibracken/Simple-Blockchain).

-## Basic Instagram

-Built with Next.js, a React framework.
-Uses Supabase to store user information and posts.
-Very minimal styling and features beyond the basic concept.

 ## gymTracker

 Also built with Next.js.
 Based on the Basic Instagram concept but significantly more advanced.
 The website allows users to input workouts, featuring user authentication, styling, and interactive components.
 It uses dynamic routing and foreign key relations to store and display user information related to their workouts.

 Link to repository is [here](https://github.com/ibracken/gymTracker).
 Mobile version built using React Native can be found [here](https://github.com/ibracken/GymTrackerMobile).

 ## KnightTour